ak-uow/dissertation-write-up/chapters/06-discussion.md

 > i like the game idea, especially if its fun and quick.
 Making the game result tied to the amount of fave coins awarded could make the game more engaging and make me look forward to buying my next can of sweet sweet Fave!

+> I do believe that there would be added value if the app were to have a login that offered a loyalty card and was added as a smartphone wallet so that one could chose there favourite drink and just automatically wave their phone at the vending machine pick up their drink and leave.

+There were numerous ways in which ... >>

+## Interpretation of Results

+!!
+TODO talk!

 ## Further Research

+This user experience study has been enlightening when it has come to

 ## Conclusion

+The most important interpretation of the results

 </section>